cran/MazamaLocationUtils/README.md

 For collections of stationary environmental monitors that only number in the thousands, this entire _collection_ can be stored as either a `.rda` or `.csv` file and will be under a megabyte in size making it fast to load.
-This small size also makes it possible to store multiple _known locations_ files, each created with different locations and different distance thresholds to address the needs of different scientific studies.
+This small size also makes it possible to save multiple _known locations_ files, each created with different locations and different distance thresholds to address the needs of different scientific studies.